togostanza/togostanza/doc/Reference.md

 | `stanza:default`     | Default value, given as the type corresponding to `stanza:type` (for example, `true` instead of `"true"` for Boolean).      |
 | `stanza:description` | Brief description of this variable.
 It will appear below the input field.                                                   |

 ### Stanza class

+The stanza class is defined in the stanza script (`stanzas/<stanza-id>/index.js`), extending the `Stanza` base class, which is provided by `togostanza` package.

-The stanza class is defined in the stanza script (`stanzas/<stanza-id>/index.js`) and is called when a stanza is to be rendered.
+There are several methods in the Stanza class the are expected to be overridden.
+One of them is the `render()` method, which is called when a stanza is to be rendered.

 For example, a typical stanza class might look like this: